txhammer68/qml/lockscreen/readme.md

 ### Weather Info
 * [Obtain key for Open Weather API](https://openweathermap.org/api) <br>
-* Use systemd timer to update weather
+* Use systemd timer to update weather with curl
-* Write json data to to local file, used in lockscreen and panel widget
+* Write json data to to local file, used in lockscreen Clock10.qml / ClockHub.qml